How to import waypoints into GOHUNT Maps

 No matter where your files are coming from, the process is the exact same.

-Start by making sure you are logged into your INSIDER account.
+Start by making sure you are logged into your Insider or Explorer account.
 Then click on Maps.

-On the lower-left corner of the screen will be an “Import” button.
+On the left portion of the screen will be a "data manager" button.

-Click that Import button and a toolbar will appear for Importing Files.
+Click that Data Manager button highlighted in the above screenshot and a toolbar will appear for Importing Files.

 You can either drag and drop your .KML or .GPX file to that box or just select your file from your computer.